DanParkinson/project-4-elite/AGILE.md

 ## Phase 4

+### make_reservations

 Now that users can login.
 Users need to be able to make reservations.

 - User can access a form to submit a reservation --
 - Reservation is linked to user --
 - User can view their nearest reservation on the homepage --
-- User can view all of the reservations in my reservations in order
+- User can view all of the reservations in my reservations in order --
 - User can edit their reservation
 - User can delete their reservation
-- User cannot double book a reservation.
+- User cannot double book a reservation. --
-- Reservation form shows available reservations.
+- Reservation form shows available reservations. --

 Now that users can book a reservation.
 I want users to not be able to double book.
 I will start with 1 table in my restaraunt and each table needs to be held for one hour.
 So the reservation needs to check for reservations before and after their chosen booking time to see if it is available.
 I will use timedelta for this.